 Saturday, March 4 and Sunday March 5 were Carnaval days at the Brownsburg-Chatham municipal campground.
 Giant, inflatable bowling was one of the popular activities.
 There is a child inside that big ball, rolling it toward the big orange pins.Snow on the ground but warm sun in the sky on Sunday, March 5 at the Carnval held at the Brownsburg-Chatham campground.There were some entertaining characters walking around at the Brownsburg-Chatham Carnaval.A penguin at the Brownsburg-Chatham Carnaval.The ice was getting soft in the warm sun, but people were still enjoying the rink at the Brownsburg-Chatham municipal campground during the Carnaval on Sunday, March 5.

-James Morgan is a freelance contributor.
-He has worked for several print and broadcast media outlets.
-James loves the history, natural beauty, and people of eastern Ontario and western Quebec.
+James Morgan has worked for several print and broadcast media outlets.
+James loves telling the stories that matter about life in eastern Ontario and western Québec.

 We've placed cookies on your device to improve your browsing experience.
 They're safe and don't contain sensitive information.
 If you want, you can change your cookies through your browser settings.
 If you continue without changing your settings, we'll assume you're ok to receive all cookies on The Review website.
 For more information view our privacy policy.